 - Boost ROI on your marketing campaigns by aligning your new content with user intent and user agent

 Leveraging LSI keywords can have a significant impact on your rankings.
-Primarily, search engines leveraging LSI keywords in your blog post are web vitals and featured snippets to better help Google search engines and google rank brain and google ads which terms are conceptually related phrases that provide context into the nature of your blog posts, make sense beyond your top landing page set of anchor text used throughout your articles.
-The screenshot below shows relevant long-tail keywords examples.
+Primarily, search engines leveraging LSI keywords in your blog post are web vitals and featured snippets to better help Google search engines and Google rank brain and Google ads whose terms are conceptually related phrases that provide context into the nature of your blog posts, make sense beyond your top landing page set of anchor text used throughout your articles.
+The screenshot below shows relevant long tail keyword examples.

 Ranking for keywords is critical, but we need to make sure that we are ranking for the right keywords.
 It takes a little more research to determine the intent behind a keyword search.
 Just because a particular word or phrase shows a lot of search traffic doesn't mean the users searching that term are interested in what we have to offer.

 By appropriately leveraging LSI keywords, your existing content marketing teams will be able to:

 - Targeting high-intent keywords in your search engine's pillar page funnel content centered around the desired intent.

 - Reach more prospects by ranking for the right long tail keywords across each stage of your buyer's journey.